Why we need better care for people with eczema

-In response to the coronavirus outbreak, we are all being advised to wash and sanitise our hands as often as possible.
+Since Covid we appreciate the importance of regularly washing and sanitising our hands.
 However, for people with skin conditions such as eczema and psoriasis, this can cause painful flare-ups.
 We look at how to take care of your hands if they're feeling dry and irritated.

 Hand washing is one of the most effective ways to reduce the spread of infection.
 But for people with skin conditions, frequent washing can trigger skin damage and exacerbate symptoms.
 Even those of us with healthy skin may find that alcohol-based hand sanitisers and harsh soaps can dry out the hands, causing irritation.